+A full-time employee who reside(s) outside Collin County shallwill, upon submission of a written request and appropriate documentation to the College District's financial aid office, receive a waiver of the difference between the out-of-county or out-of-state and incounty resident tuition.

+Relocation

-Collin College 043500 COMPENSATION AND BENEFITS FRINGE BENEFITS (LC DEB DCAL) the difference between the out-of-county or out-of-state and in county resident tuition.
-J - Relocation Full-time employees who must relocate to accept a position we the College District may be eligible for a relocation allowance. case shallwill the relocation allowance exceed actual document expenses.
-Employees who received a relocation allowance re- bursement and who voluntarily terminate prior to completion of year of employment shallwill reimburse the College District for relocation monies received, in accordance with the relocation agreement signed by the employee.
-The amount shallwill be of ducted from the final payroll check.
-In no nted im- f one - all Wellness Full-time faculty and staff may participate in any of the College trict's wellness programs and receive matched time for their ex- cise efforts to a maximum of 30 minutes of paid time per day t maximum of one and one-half hours per week.
-Employees sho request approval from their supervisor prior to participation in wellness program. xer- o a allwill
+Full-time employees who must relocate to accept a position with the College District may be eligible for a relocation allowance.
+In no case shallwill the relocation allowance exceed actual documented expenses.
+Employees who received a relocation allowance reimbursement and who voluntarily terminate prior to completion of one year of employment shallwill reimburse the College District for all relocation monies received, in accordance with the relocation agreement signed by the employee.
+The amount shallwill be deducted from the final payroll check.